OceanographyforEveryone/OpenCTD/README.md

 - coffee

 #### 3.3 3D printed parts
 Several useful parts that will significantly improve the build process are 3D printable: [3D Printer Files](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/3D_Printer_Files).
-While 3D printing allows rapid fabricating of small custome parts for very low cost, we recognize that access to a 3D printer is not universal.
+While 3D printing allows rapid fabricating of small custom parts for very low cost, we recognize that access to a 3D printer is not universal.
 The OpenCTD can be entirely constructed without 3D printed parts.
-The sensor plate can be fabricated from cardboard if necessary (its purpose is to hold the sensors in place while the expoxy cures, one the epoxy is set, the plate serve no further function).
+The sensor plate can be fabricated from cardboard if necessary (its purpose is to hold the sensors in place while the expoxy cures, once the epoxy is set, the plate serves no further function).
 The wire jig helps keep everything organized but is not necessary.
 The Jaunty CTD Cap is funny, but not particularly useful.
-If you would like to build an OpenCTD but do not have access to a 3D printer, please contact either Andrew or Russell and we will print one for you.
-If you're on Thingiverse, please Like, Collect, or I Made One our designs to help boost our profile in the 3D printing community.
+If you would like to build an OpenCTD but do not have access to a 3D printer, please contact either Andrew or Russell and we will print the parts for you.
+If you're on [Thingiverse](https://www.thingiverse.com/), please Like, Collect, or Make our designs to help boost our profile in the 3D-printing community.

 + [OpenCTD sensor template](https://www.thingiverse.com/thing:1641934)
 + [OpenCTD hardware frame and wire guide](https://www.thingiverse.com/thing:2500591)